gschleusner1972/strange_matter/Design and Requirements/Adopting_IFC_to_SM.md

 It can be images that the raw data needs to be expressed as individual components, but for querying and fast accessing it can be imaged that the system will need a way to cache static data.

-## Data Dictionaries

-Much like the BuildingSMART Data Dictionary today describes and identifies the definitions of parameters, Components and Archetypes will need this as well.
-Given that the Components are generic and not tied to any specific data ,source, the Data Dictionary schema will also want to be data format agnostic.